cirosantilli/markdown-style-guide/index.md

 -   Surround every line of the table by pipes.
 -   Align all border pipes vertically.
 -   Separate header from body by hyphens except at the aligned pipes `|`.
--   Pipes `|` must be surrounded by a space, except for:
+-   Pipes `|` must be surrounded by a space, except for outer pipes which only get one space internally.
-    - pipes at the header separator, which are surrounded by a hyphen `-`.
-    - outer pipes which only get one space or hyphen internally.
 -   Column width is determined by the longest cell in the column.
 -   Left align content inside cells.
 In flavors where header cells determine text alignment, align only the header, and keep the body cells left aligned.